YamEbgui/pokedex-1/README.md

 - 📃 Click on a pokemon type to see a list of ALL the pokemon's from the same type
   - if a pokemon has more then one type you can see them all 🤗
   - 📚 You can click on a pokemon from the list to get more information about it
+- 🗃 You can catch 'em all with the 'Catch' & 'Release' options
+- 👀 See a list of all the Pokemons you currently have

 ### Mobile features